 It's also important to find a cross platform development environment that allows developers to implement the use of all smartphone functions (microphone, geolocation, player and camera, voice control, offline mode etc).
 Not all development environments are up to the task.

 And due to the low-code development format commonly employed by cross-platform development environments, much more can be accomplished with less specialist support.
-While this is a huge benefit to cost and speed of production, it does present some limitations:
+While this is a huge benefit to app development cost and speed of production, it does present some limitations:

 1) The user interface is often limited.